Contact Us for a Free Consultation (213) 542-0979

 What Happens If You Violate a Los Angeles Criminal Protective Order?

-Probably the biggest thing they can do when you violate a criminal protective order is put you in custody and keep you in there until either your open criminal case is resolved or your probation violation hearing with the judge is resolved.
+Probably the most significant thing they can do when you violate a criminal protective order is put you in custody and keep you there until either your open criminal case or your probation violation hearing with the judge is resolved.

 So, violating a protective order is a very serious thing because the reason protective orders are put into place is to protect somebody — to protect a victim of a crime.

-The judges and prosecutors really see it as their job to protect the public, and specifically when it comes to a domestic violence case or any other case where a criminal protective order is being issued in Los Angeles.
+The judges and prosecutors see it as their duty to protect the public, especially in cases involving domestic violence or any other situation where a criminal protective order is issued in Los Angeles.

 Keeping You In Custody for a Violation

-They feel that their job is to help that person, so they're going to do everything they can to help the person.
-The judge will issue whatever orders they deem appropriate to help the victim and if you violate those orders you can expect not only to be taken into custody and kept in custody in a higher bail or no bail, but you can also expect to be punished.
+They feel their job is to help that person, so they will do everything they can to help them.
+The judge will issue whatever orders they deem appropriate to help the victim.
+If you violate those orders, you can expect not only to be taken into custody and kept in custody in a higher bail or no bail but also to be punished.

-They're going to be looking at sending you away a lot of times for a very long period of time because they figure what that will do is keep you away from the person that is protected.
+They're going to look at sending you away many times for a very long period because they figure that will keep you away from the person who is protected.

-It will punish you and give you a deterrent, so you don't get yourself involved in bothering this person again.
+It will punish you and give you a deterrent so you don't get involved in bothering this person again.

-So, when you violate protective orders in LA county you do something that is one of those kind of pet peeve issues for prosecutors and judges and you can be sure that they're going to do whatever is in their power to try to stop you from (1) violating the protective order again; and (2) in most cases, getting out of custody.
+So, when you violate protective orders in LA County, you do something that is one of that kinds of pet peeve issues for prosecutors and judges, and you can be sure that they're going to do whatever is in their power to try to stop you from (1) violating the protective order again; and (2) in most cases, getting out of custody.

 Courts Protecting Victims of Crime